 Students who seek advanced standing must make timely application in advance to allow for processing and approval by the department chairman.
 Application forms for advanced standing are obtained from the registrar's office.
-The application is submitted to the department chairman for evaluation and determination of conditions under which advanced standing may be granted (on the basis of previous academic record and/or proficiency examination).
+The application is submitted to the registrar's office who will seek the department chairman's evaluation and determination of conditions under which advanced standing may be granted (on the basis of previous academic record and/or proficiency examination).
 If advanced standing is granted, the department chairman will prescribe the courses which may be substituted in each individual circumstance.